 #1.
 Sunny

-Sunny weather is the most popular choice for architectural renders.
+Sunny weather is the most popular choice for 3D exterior rendering.
 Firstly, it allows the viewers to clearly see the colors and textures of finishing materials, as well as intricate design details.
 Secondly, it gives any rendering a pleasant look and a light, cheerful feel.
 That makes the sunny setting a universal choice for presenting concepts to clients.

 #2.
 Overcast